open-contracting-archive/kingfisher-vagrant/docs/hosted.rst

   ssh ocdskfp@195.201.163.242

-Once logged in, you can run process operations as per the `kingfisher-scrape documentation <https://kingfisher-process.readthedocs.io/en/latest/cli.html>`_
+Once logged in, you can run process operations as per the `kingfisher-process documentation <https://kingfisher-process.readthedocs.io/en/latest/cli.html>`_

 Access for Postgres Database queries
 ------------------------------------